Heather Lewis (musician)

 Heather Lewis (born 1962) is an American multi-instrumentalist and founding member of Beat Happening.
 Prior to her work with Beat Happening, Lewis was a member of the Supreme Cool Beings, who are notable for having the first ever release on K Records, 1982's Survival of the Coolest.
-She appeared as a guest vocalist on several songs from Land of the Loops, as well as The Wedding Present's album Watusi.
+She appeared as a guest vocalist on several songs from Land of the Loops, as well as the Wedding Present's album Watusi.

 Career

 Early years

-Lewis grew up in Westchester County, New York, and left to attend Evergreen College in Olympia, Washington in 1980.
+Lewis grew up in Westchester County, New York, and left to attend Evergreen College in Olympia, Washington, in 1980.

 Supreme Cool Beings

 During a summer break at Evergreen in 1982, Lewis was visiting her friend Gary May's apartment.
 The room had been turned into an impromptu rehearsal space, and after playing with a drum set she was invited to drum for his band.
 After adding Doug Monaghan, the trio, including drums, sax, and guitar, was named the Supreme Cool Beings.

 The Supreme Cool Beings played a live performance of eight songs for Calvin Johnson's radio show on KAOS (FM).
-Johnson took a cassette recording of that performance and use it as the band's first album, Survival of the Coolest, which would be the first release from K Records.
+Johnson took a cassette recording of that performance and used it as the band's first album, Survival of the Coolest, which would be the first release from K Records.

 A 1983 review of the first release describes the band as "kind of sloppy," adding that "Heather's vocals come off sort of flat, and it's all kind of silly, but that's really the fun of it."